Meet our discussion leaders

 Bob is a Discussion Leader for the Executive Forum.
 He opens each of the three weeks of the forum with a case study on leadership.
 Bob enjoys learning about the participants’ organizations and talking through the tools presented during the forum.
 He is currently the managing partner at Mahowald in St. Cloud, a fourth-generation family business.
 Bob received his undergraduate degree from West Point and served as an Infantry Officer with the US Army for seven years.
 He also received his MBA from the University of St. Thomas before joining Mahowald.

 Brad serves as a Discussion Leader for the Marketing Forum and the Executive Forum.
 He values the learning and fun that comes from the case discussion format which draws out different perspectives from a group’s diverse set of experiences.
-Brad has had a variety of professional experiences having been a field artillery officer in the US Army, a management consultant at McKinsey & Company, and most previously as the Vice President of Sales and Marketing for Microbiologics.
-He was recently appointed to the position of President at Eurofins.
+Brad has had a variety of professional experiences having been a field artillery officer in the US Army, a management consultant at McKinsey & Company, Vice President of Sales and Marketing for Microbiologics and most previously as President at Eurofins.
+He was recently appointed to the position of Vice President of Sales and Marketing at Lexington Manufacturing.
 He graduated from the United States Military Academy and holds an MBA from The Kellogg School of Management at Northwestern University.